GRC

 If it’s necessary to share sensitive data with your third parties, remember to properly train them on the use of the information.
 To learn how Asureti is implementing best practices for managing their third-party relationships, watch the full webinar recording.

-To start, identify the vendors, partners, and tools your organization uses regularly, including any outside consulting company you might work with to outsource tasks and processes.
+To start, identify the third-partys, partners and tools your organization uses regularly, including any outside consulting companies you work with to outsource tasks and processes.
+As part of your TPRM implementation, create a centralized inventory that documents what services each third-party provides, what systems or data they access and which internal teams own the relationship.

-Define teams for each third-party relationship and their roles, along with an account lead who’s in charge of managing the relationship and the TPRM program.
+Define teams for each third-party relationship and clearly outline their roles, along with an account lead who’s responsible for managing the relationship and supporting the TPRM program.
+Clear governance and accountability are essential to a scalable third party risk management implementation.

 “It becomes a problem when organizations don’t properly define the team and risk management processes,” said Melissa.
 “Each department might take on the roles that they’re experts in and assume the other tasks are being worked on by the appropriate team.
 A cross-functional team ensures that all tasks are completed and meet proper industry standards.”

-Finally, technology is your friend in managing your third-party risk, so you can focus on building relationships and keep business moving.
-The right tool will automate the assessment process moving forward, maintain third-party prioritization, and notify your team of any changes with your third parties to prevent risks from harming your organization.
+Finally, technology is your friend in managing third-party risk so you can focus on building relationships and keeping business moving.
+The right tool will automate the assessment process, maintain third-party prioritization and notify your team of any changes that could introduce new risks.

 Leveraging technology helps identify and assess your third parties, not to mention monitor them for changes in risk levels.
 By using automation tools, your organization no longer has to spend precious time filtering through and prioritizing third parties based on arbitrary measurements.
 And Onspring’s Third-Party Risk Management solution can help you do just that.